-The door closed behind them closed and they rode the cab again.
+The door closed behind them and they rode the cab again.
 She looked at her watch it’s twelve thirty A.M.
 She still needed to sleep.

 “Where are we heading now?”
 The cab driver asked and Raquel snapped out of her musing.

 “Ah, just drop me off in the club.
 I left something.”
 She answered and the driver gave her a curt nod before he started the engine and drove away.

 They reached the club and bustling with loud music.
 Raquel paid for all the expenses and stepped out of the cab.
 She looked around and went back to the curb where they waited for the cab.

 “Looking for this?”
 A man asked and she jolted, spun around to see the man who helped her earlier.